 Cucumber companion planting with different vegetables can have a range of benefits

 PEAS and BEANS 'are helpful, due to their root systems.
 They add nitrogen to the soil, which the cucumbers in turn will benefit from,' says Rob Smith.

-CORN can act a support for smaller varieties of cucumbers to grow up, so making the most efficient use of space.
+Growing CORN can act a support for smaller varieties of cucumbers to grow up, making the most efficient use of space as a vegetable garden trellis idea.
 The cucumbers will also luxuriate in the shade provided by the taller plants, believes Chris Smith of Pennard Plants.
 Corn further adds beneficial nitrogen to the soil.